giscus/giscus/README.md

 # [giscus][giscus]

-A comments widget built on [GitHub Discussions][discussions].
-Let visitors sign in with GitHub and leave comments on your website!
+A comments system powered by [GitHub Discussions][discussions].
+Let visitors leave comments and reactions on your website via GitHub!
 Heavily inspired by [utterances][utterances].

 - [Open source][repo]. 🌏
 - No tracking, no ads, always free. 📡 🚫